BLThunderstorm/BLThunderstorm/docs/privacy.md

 - Personal identification information, such as:
   -  email address, and
   -  OAuth connection info to an OAuth provider that is supported by BLThunderstorm
+- Preferences you voluntarily have set when using the BLThunderstorm site, app, or integrations.

 ## How do we collect your data?
 You directly provide BLThunderstorm with most of the data we collect.
 We collect data and process data when you:

 - Voluntarily complete a customer survey or provide feedback on any of our message boards or via email.
 - Use or view our website via browser cookies
-- Use our integrations
+- Use our apps and integrations

-[Add any other ways your company collects data]
 Our Company may also receive your data indirectly from the following sources:

-[Add any indirect source of data your company has]
+-

-How will we use your data?
+## How will we use your data?
 Our Company collects your data so that we can:

-Process your order and manage your account.
+-  and manage your account.
-Email you with special offers on other products and services we think you might like.
-[Add how else your company uses data]
-If you agree, Our Company will share your data with our partner companies so that they may offer you their products and services.

-[List organizations that will receive data]
-When Our Company processes your order, it may send your data to, and also use the resulting information from, credit reference agencies to prevent fraudulent purchases.

-How do we store your data?
+## How do we store your data?
 Our Company securely stores your data at [enter the location and describe security precautions taken].

 Our Company will keep your [enter type of data] for [enter time period].
 Once this time period has expired, we will delete your data by [enter how you delete users’ data].

-Marketing
-Our Company would like to send you information about products and services of ours that we think you might like, as well as those of our partner companies.

-[List organizations that will receive data]
-If you have agreed to receive marketing, you may always opt out at a later date.

-You have the right at any time to stop Our Company from contacting you for marketing purposes or giving your data to other members of the Our Company Group.

-If you no longer wish to be contacted for marketing purposes, please click here.

-What are your data protection rights?
+## What are your data protection rights?
-Our Company would like to make sure you are fully aware of all of your data protection rights.
+BLThunderstorm would like to make sure you are fully aware of all of your data protection rights.
 Every user is entitled to the following:

 **The right to access** – You have the right to request Our Company for copies of your personal data.
 We may charge you a small fee for this service.